Welcome to our website

 For our Ambulance Service and for our other Emergency Service Staff and for Milton Keynes Hospital and all who work there.

-For Bishop Jonathan and all our parish clergy as they seek to continue to make present in our midst the Sacrifice of the Holy Mass, the Sacraments of Christ and offer continuing Pastoral care.
+For Bishop Jonathan, for Father Victor, Father Ian and Father John and for all parish clergy as they seek to continue to make present in our midst the Sacrifice of the Holy Mass, the other Sacraments of Christ and offer continuing Pastoral care.

 For the Sick:

-For Amie Reed, Rhodie Howard, Paul Ward, Jean Holden, Peter White, Roger D’Elia, Norman Kent, Denis & Yvonne Simpson, David Lingham, Sandra Walduck, and Doris Weatherley.
+For Susan Carter, Chris Kliszewicz, Pam Wilderspin, Abbot Michael-John, Amie Reed, Paul Ward, Jean Holden, Peter White, Roger D’Elia, Norman Kent, Denis & Yvonne Simpson, David Lingham, Sandra Walduck, Eugenius Yung and Doris Weatherley.

 For the Departed:

-For the Prince Philip, Duke of Edinburgh and all who have died recently, and for all those who have died of Covid 19.
+For Dawn, Jacinta Lusamukha, and all the recently departed and for all those who have died of Covid 19.

-We pray too for all whose years mind falls at this time, among them Margaret Power, Dorothy Russell, Denzil Pateman and Arthur Eames.
+We pray too for all whose whose Year’s Mind occurs at this time.
 Rest eternal grant unto them, O Lord.

 And let Light Perpetual shine upon them.